-I enjoy using the walking foot on this device, and it's quiet and pulls the material through like a dream.
-My light went out in this maker, and after taking it all apart they figured out it was a motherboard issue, and to fix it I 'd have to have the motherboard changed.
+It is so dependable, and makes a best stitch every single time.
+It has never ever as soon as has tension issues like the Juki.
+I love utilizing the walking foot on this maker, and it's peaceful and pulls the material through like a dream.
+My light headed out in this maker, and after taking it all apart they found out it was a motherboard problem, and to fix it I 'd have to have the motherboard altered.

 © Copyright 2021 Banbury Sewing Labour.
 We receive compensation from companies whose products and services we recommend.